iobroker-community-adapters/ioBroker.accuweather/README.md

 ### Get API Key

 To get API Key, register on https://developer.accuweather.com/ and create application in \"My Apps\" menu.
 Once application created you will have API key generated.
-For free use it is possible to make 50 requests to API.
+For free use it is possible to make 50 requests to API per day.

 ### Get Location Key